Skip to main content

 Better Outcomes

 The research supporting DBT was conducted in comprehensive programs.
 When you receive treatment from a certified DBT program, you’re getting the version of DBT that has the strongest evidence behind it.
 This is especially important for serious conditions like borderline personality disorder, chronic suicidality, and severe emotional dysregulation — where the stakes of ineffective treatment are high.
+Studies consistently show that comprehensive DBT reduces self-harm by approximately 50%, significantly decreases suicidal behavior, reduces emergency department visits and hospitalizations, and leads to diagnostic remission for the majority of BPD patients within one year.
+These outcomes come from the full model, delivered by properly trained clinicians — not from a partial version.

 Accountability and Structure